EDiLD/edild.github.com/_posts/2013-06-19-quant-ecotox-18.md

 abline(mod, lty = 'dashed')
 {% endhighlight %}
 As above we plot the data and our model.
 The model is display as a dashed line (`lty = 'dashed'`), the raw data as solid (`pch = 16`) and bigger (`cex = 1.4`) points.
-Moreoever the axis labels were customized.
+Moreoever, the axis labels were customized.
 All `plotmath` annotations have to be wrapped into expressions, `sigma[con]` is equal to the greek letter sigma subscript with con.

 We can also add the model equation to this plot via `text()` which is slightly trickier: